vamat001/Elections-App/README.md

-# Get-a-Room
+# ASUCR Elections Application
-a web application for streamlining club and private room reservations at UCR
+A web application for the ASUCR Elections